Using the Query Acceleration Service

 Copy

-Identify the queries that might benefit the most from the service in a specific warehouse mywh:
+Identify the queries in the past week that might benefit the most from the service in a specific warehouse mywh:

 SELECT query_id, eligible_query_acceleration_time